ENSpunks/LLC/README.md

 ## LLC Tokenization

-Chainlink provides the following definition of asset tokenization:
+Tokenized LLCs are unique in many ways as an asset, not only do LLCs provide owners limited liability protections where most assets create potential liabilities, they also expand the generally accept definition of asset tokenization.
+For example, Chainlink provides the following definition of asset tokenization:

 >Asset tokenization involves representing the ownership rights of real-world assets as digital tokens on a blockchain.

-Tokenized LLCs are unique in many ways as an asset, not only do LLCs provide owners limited liability protections where most assets create liabilities, but unlike most other RWAs LLCs have established legal frameworks for: 1) tokenizing LLC ownership; 2) scaling LLCs on demand; and 3) using LLCs to own other real world assets including other LLCs.
+While both LLCs other RWAs can be tokenized and their ownership rights represented onchain, like Bob's Bakery LLC could be tokenized and owned onchain, tokenized LLCs can also act more like tokenization infrastructure than just a normal RWA.
+For example, Alice owns a NFT with a license for commercial IP rights.
+Alice could use a tokenized LLC to own the NFT in the LLC crypto wallet and enter into real world licensing agreements using the LLC minimizing Alice's risk and potecting Alice's personal assets from potential liabilities related to her NFT.
+The same tokenized RWA can be used to bring Bob's Bakery onchain, can in effect be used to give Alice's on chain assets legal personhood and bridge them into the real world.

 In the initial iteration, the LLC can provide users with limited liability protections for the activities of the LLC wallet as discusses above.
-In future iterations, this framework can scale from millions of users and small businesses to billions as the legal and technical foundation for a "RWA bridge" to tokenize legal title for RWAs and bind legal ownership of LLC owned RWAs to ENS.
+In future iterations, this framework can scale from millions of existing users, to bringing millions of small businesses on chain, to a the foundational legal and technical framework to help bridge billions of assets on chain.

 ### Minting a Tokenized Delaware Protected Series Represented by ENS Subdomains

 We want to make it as easy for Alice and Bob to mint a LLC as visting a website and minting an ENS subdomain.
 For many users this may be their first experience owning an LLC and owning a real world asset ("RWA") on chain, for others this may be the first experience with a crypto wallet, ENS or token of any kind.
 Alice and Bob don't need to know any more about about ENS smart contracts and L2, as they do about the Delaware LLC Act, it will just work.

-Subject to the terms of the Operating Agreement, the Delaware LLC Act, and other applicable laws, just as an LLC can own an LLC in the real world, ENS subdomains can own other ENS subdomains to reflect that ownership.

 ### Oracle - The State of Delaware